gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/adaptive-survey-engine.md

     return float(h)
 ```

-For simplicity, these examples focus on categorical data.
-The calculation for entropy over a continuous attribute get a bit more involved<sup id="fnref:fn1"><a class="fnref" href="#fn:fn1">[1]</a></sup>.

 ### Information gain

-Next, we'll look at information gain, which measures how helpful it would be if the participant answered a particular question.
+Next, we'll look at **information gain**, which measures how helpful it would be if the participant answered a particular question.
 Finding the question with the highest information gain is the key to building an adaptive survey.

 <!-- prettier-ignore -->
 $$
 IG(D, A) = H(D) - \sum_{a \in A} p(a) \, H(S_a)
 $$

-- $D$ is the full dataset
+- $D$ is the full dataset -- all previous survey responses
-- $A$ is the attribute we’re splitting on
+- $A$ is the attribute we’re splitting on -- the question we’re asking
-- $a$ is a possible value of attribute $A$
+- $a$ is a possible value of attribute $A$ -- an answer to a question
 - $D_a$ is the subset of $D$ where $A = a$
 - $p(a) = \frac{|D_a|}{|D|}$ is the proportion of samples with $A = a$

+We don't know which of the possible answers to attribute $A$ the participant will give, so we take a weighted average over the possible answers.
+The information gain is the (expected) difference in entropy before and after asking the question.

 ```python
 def information_gain(attribute: np.ndarray, target: np.ndarray) -> float: